Wednesday, 21 Jan 2026

 Allow ¼ hours

 Sit patiently for a while in summer and you'll meet some of the fascinating small inhabitants of Thornielee.
-The forest is renowned for its butterfly population, especially the south-facing grassy slopes below the car park, warmed by the sun.
-Look for Northern Brown Argus, a priority species for conservation that usually flies in June, and the pretty Small Copper, which can be seen in May and June.
+The forest known for butterflies.
+The south-facing grassy slopes below the car park get warmed by the sun and are a great place to see them.
+Look for Northern Brown Argus, a priority species for conservation that usually flies in June.
+You might also see the pretty Small Copper, in May and June.

 'A long climb to the top of Thornielee Forest is rewarded with magnificent views.